spxbhuhb/adaptive/doc/ui/layout.md

 ## Basic rules

-All layout calculations start with known fixed dimensions.
-This is typically the dimensions of the root container passed to the adapter.
+All layout calculations start with known fixed sizes.
+This is typically the sizes of the root container passed to the adapter.

 When a top level container is added to the adapter (`AdaptiveAdapter.addActualRoot`):